LIT-Protocol/pkp-walletconnect/GUIDE.md

 # Time to build

-Now that you've learned how to integrate Lit Protocol and WalletConnect, it's time to build your own apps that leverage Lit Protocol's powerful decentralized key management network.
+Now that you've learned how to integrate Lit Protocol and WalletConnect, it's time to build your apps that leverage Lit Protocol's powerful decentralized key management network.
 Find inspiration [here](https://github.com/LIT-Protocol/awesome/blob/main/README.md) and learn more about our grants [here](https://developer.litprotocol.com/ecosystem/litgrants/).

 If you run into any issues, feel free to reach out to us on [Discord](https://litgateway.com/discord).